-A. Your continued schooling and/or employment is subject to:

-- 1. Abide by the terms of this statement, and - 2.
-Notify the administration of any criminal statute conviction for a violation occurring in the workplace no later than 5 days after such conviction.

-B. the US Department of Education will be notified within 10 days after receiving notice under subparagraph A. 2.
-From an employee or student or otherwise a copy of such conviction will be submitted to the US Department of Education.

-C. The school will take the following actions within 30 days of receiving notice under subparagraph A.2. with respect to any employee or student who is so convicted.
+- A. Your continued schooling and/or employment is subject to: - 1.
+Abide by the terms of this statement, and - 2.
+Notify the administration of any criminal statute conviction for a violation occurring in the workplace no later than 5 days after such conviction. - B. the US Department of Education will be notified within 10 days after receiving notice under subparagraph A. 2.
+From an employee or student or otherwise a copy of such conviction will be submitted to the US Department of Education. - C. The school will take the following actions within 30 days of receiving notice under subparagraph A.2. with respect to any employee or student who is so convicted.

-1. Terminate employment of the employee or the schooling of the student, or rehabilitation program approved for such purposes by Federal, State, or local health, enforcement, or other appropriate agency.
+- 1. Terminate employment of the employee or the schooling of the student, or - 2.
+Require such employee or student to participate satisfactorily in a drug abuse assistance or rehabilitation program approved for such purposes by Federal, State, or local health, enforcement, or other appropriate agency.